-Major Projects Foundation (MPF) is a marine research and conservation not-for-profit social enterprise with a focus on deploying engineering solutions to protect ecosystems and cultural heritage in the Pacific.
+Major Projects Foundation (MPF) is a marine research and conservation not-for-profit organisation with a focus on deploying engineering solutions to protect ecosystems and cultural heritage in the Pacific.

 In 2018 the MPF founders purchased an oil industry dive support ship to investigate growing concerns about the possibility of a catastrophic oil leak from one of the 300 oil tankers which sank during WWII in the Pacific.
 We have a growing team of professionals including sub-sea engineers, marine archaeologists, historians and bioremediation experts.
 MPF has official relationships with Newcastle University and the Regional Pacific Environment Programme, an inter-governmental organisation of 21 Pacific countries, to work on our project on Potentially Polluting Wrecks.